What is WordPress cron and how to work with it

 How to set up manual cron job for wp-cron.php

-WordPress developers created wp-cron.php file to avoid situations when it is not possible to set up scheduled tasks on the server.
+WordPress developers created the wp-cron.php file to avoid situations when it is not possible to set up scheduled tasks on the server.
 However, this file can become a target of DDOS attacks.
 Also, some caching plugins can prevent the file's execution and lead to its incorrect work.

 If you would like to avoid these situations and still run scheduled tasks in wp-cron.php, it is possible to set up a manual cron job to run the file:

-1. Disable WordPress cron job system as described in How to Disable WP Cron part of this article.
+1. Disable WordPress cron job system as described in the How to Disable WP Cron part of this article.

 2. After that, go to cPanel > Advanced section > Cron Jobs menu: